Getting Your Affairs in Order

 On this page:

 Long before she fell, Louise put all her important papers in one place and told her son where to find them.
-She gave him the name of her lawyer, as well as a list of people he could contact at her bank, doctor’s office, insurance company, and investment firm.
+She gave him the name of her lawyer, as well as a list of people he could contact at her bank, doctor's office, insurance company, and investment firm.
 She made sure he had copies of her Medicare and other health insurance cards.
-She added her son’s name to her checking account and safe deposit box at the bank.
+She made sure her son could access her checking account and safe deposit box at the bank.
 Louise made sure Medicare and her doctor had written permission to talk with her son about her health and insurance claims.

 On the other hand, Ben always took care of family money matters, and he never talked about the details with Shirley.
 No one but Ben knew that his life insurance policy was in a box in the closet or that the car title and deed to the house were filed in his desk drawer.
 Ben never expected that his wife would have to take over.
 His lack of planning has made a tough job even tougher for Shirley.